john-science/python_for_scientists/classes/21_redis/lecture_21.md

 # Redis via Python

 Above we learned about the basic Redis functionality.
-But this is a Python class, so let's go over all those commands an functionality again using Python through the `rq` library.
+But this is a Python class, so let's go over all those commands an functionality again using Python through the `Redis` library.

 ## Basic Redis Commands

-TODO
+Let's learn how to use the basic Redis datastructures through Python:

+* integer
+* string
+* hash
+* list
+* set

 ### Simple Types